dds-bridge/dds/readme.txt

-DDS 2.6,  Bo Haglund 2014-09-15
+DDS 2.7,  Bo Haglund 2014-10-18

-For Win32, DDS compiles with Visual C++ 2010 and 2012 Express editions and the TDM-GCC/Mingw port of gcc.
+For Win32, DDS compiles with Visual C++ 2010 Express editions or later editions and the TDM-GCC/Mingw port of gcc.

-When using Visual C++, the statement
-#include "stdafx.h" at the beginning of dds.cpp must be uncommented.

 Linking with an application using DDS
 -------------------------------------
-The InitStart() function of DDS should be called from inside the application.
-Then SolveBoard in DDS can be called multiple times without the overhead of InitStart() at each call.
+The SetMaxThreads() function of DDS should be called from inside the application.
+Then SolveBoard in DDS can be called multiple times without the overhead of SetMaxThreads() at each call.
 For this purpose, the application code must have an include statement for the dll.h file in DDS.